Cellphone store employee fights back during robbery

 Some of the slashes came very close to Malek's eye and veins, but he said he was not scared and it simply was not his time to go.

-He said he is glad the robber got away with only three "dummy" phones.
-Those are the phones in the display case that don't work.
+He said he is glad the robber got away with only three "dummy" phones that were for display only.

 Patterson police are now looking for the razor blade-slashing robber.